divyambajaj/importJiraToGithubIssues/README.md

 ## Run the import to GitHub

+Step I: Run npm install.

-Run node index.js to use the script
+Step II: Run node index.js to use the script

 ```
 Add the following information from your terminal: